keithrozario/solace-samples-amqp-qpid-proton-python/README.md

 ## Prerequisites

-Must have python 2.7 or later installed and available.
+Must have python3.x and above
-Must have bash shell script environment.

 ## Building & Running